viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## Data Sources ##

 Data sources allow Terraform to use/fetch information defined outside of Terraform.
 A data source is accessed via special kind of resource known as data resource, declared using as as data block.
-The clde block of `data-source/data-source.tf` while applying the terraform apply it will read the content of `demo.txt` and available in `terraform.tfstate` attributes: contenet.
+The code block of `data-source/data-source.tf` while applying the terraform apply it will read the content of `demo.txt` and available in `terraform.tfstate` attributes: contenet.

 ![alt text](Data-Source.png)